Trangth97/BI-EOF-Document/docs/source/dashboard/share.rst

+.. |share| image:: ../icons/share.png

 Sharing Dashboard
 =================

-On the Dashboard main screen, you can click the « Share » ??  button to publish a dashboard.
+On the Dashboard main screen, you can click the « Share » |share| button to publish a dashboard.
 A popup form opens providing a link for sharing.

 .. image:: ../images/dashboard/sharing_dashboard_1.png
     :align: center